In a personal communication, Vincent Van Wyk has called my

 sometimes printed maps to help their readers make geographical

-reproduced maps of the Transvaal and the Orange Free State on
+manufacturers also reproduced maps of the Transvaal and the

-pocket handkerchiefs which people could buy and carry about.
+Orange Free State on pocket handkerchiefs which people could

-The handkerchiefs were produced in huge numbers and raised
+buy and carry about.
+The handkerchiefs were produced and sold

-on her person.
-At similar British concerts today, singers often
+British concerts today, singers often wear

-clothes and accessories
+clothes and accessories befitting

-befitting the patriotic theme.)
+the patriotic theme.

-Penelope makes
+Penelope makes clear that

-under my pillow for the smell of him"; "and the four paltry
+my pillow for the smell of him"; "and the four paltry

 handkerchiefs about 6/- in all sure you cant get on in this